Tree Protection Bylaw Review

 What is the point of a significant tree?
 Does it mean that it is protected?
 If so, why the recent travesty of removal and atrocious limbing of significant oaks at Tseycum/Mills Rd?

-Joseph asked almost 3 years ago
+Joseph asked over 3 years ago

 Thank you for your questions.
 A significant tree is a tree with a diameter greater than 60cm (24 inches) or more at breast height and is also considered a protected tree as defined in the draft Tree Protection Bylaw.
 The Garry Oaks that you are referring to have recently had a health and risk assessment and are receiving significant pruning due to rot and airport height restrictions.
 The current Tree Protection Bylaw only protects nine Garry Oaks at the corner of West Saanich and Mills Road.
 Please subscribe for project updates to stay informed.